 Eligibility and how to apply

-- Apply for intermission using the Web Enrolment System (WES).
+- Apply for intermission using the Web Enrolment System (WES)

-- Record your transaction number.
+- Record your transaction number

 - Arts honours students may only take intermission in exceptional circumstances, for a maximum of one semester.
 You must seek approval from your honours coordinator before applying.

-These students must use the intermission application form (pdf 44kb):
+If you're one of these students, you must use the intermission application form (pdf 44kb):

-- MBBS (Monash Bachelor of Medicine/Bachelor of Surgery) students
+- MBBS (Monash Bachelor of Medicine/Bachelor of Surgery)

 If you're on a student visa, approval for study leave is given only for compassionate or compelling situations.
 This means a situation which is beyond your control and impacts on your course progression or wellbeing.